rizkymfz/TECHNICAL-TEST-MEKARI-SAMPOERNA/README.md

 You can now access the server at http://localhost:8000

 **IF .env not exist**
-Copy the example env file and make the required configuration changes in the .env file (if .env not exist)
+Copy the example env file and make the required configuration changes in the .env file

     cp .env.example .env

-Generate a new application key (if .env not exist)
+Generate a new application key

     php artisan key:generate